Fellowships and Internships

 All of these students have gained substantive research experience that is vital to their future success in the biological sciences.
 The majority of previous interns have gone on to professional careers in science, including veterinary school and graduate school in the biological sciences; several have obtained jobs in Lincoln Park Zoo’s Conservation & Science Department.

 Internship availability varies throughout the year.
-When internship positions are available, they will be posted here on the zoo’s employment page.
-If no internship positions are posted but you would like us to keep your information on file for future openings, email a copy of your resume to email@example.com.
+When internship positions are available, they will be posted here on the Zoo Careers page.
+Summer internship openings are typically posted by the end of February.
+If no internship positions are posted but you would like us to keep your information on file for future openings, email a copy of your resume to firstname.lastname@example.org.
 Be sure to mention the internship area (behavior, population genetics, etc.) and time-frame you are interested in.